asifshirazi/mdcss-theme-cw/README.md

 ## Options

-Options control the look and feel of the [mdcss GitHub] theme as well as any iframe examples that may be used.
+Options control the look and feel of the [mdcss colwiz] theme as well as any iframe examples that may be used.

 #### `title`